kubernetes-sigs/security-profiles-operator/hacking.md

 - eBPF based recording
   - This feature requires a rather new `libbpf` which requires a new `libelf` version which in turn requires a new `libz` version.
+    - Install the necessary libraries based on your build OS.
+      For example, on Fedora, you'll need to install the RPMs `elfutils-libelf-devel` and `libbpf-devel`
   - disable with `BPF_ENABLED=0`
 - AppArmor
   - This feature requires apparmor headers and development libraries as well as the `go-apparmor` bindings